 At Memorial Sloan Kettering, we’re committed to helping you get back to living your life.
 You’ve come in for your initial consultation.
 You’ve been examined and tested.
 You’ve been diagnosed and treated.
 You’ve gone through recovery.

 The next step can often be one of the scariest parts of surviving low-grade glioma — hitting the play button and resuming the richness of life.

 The experts at our Survivorship Center offer services and support to help you and your loved ones understand and prepare for life after treatment.
 We’ll work with you to help figure out what your next step — or steps — should be.

-Additional services are offered through our Resources for Life After Cancer program, which provides a full range of educational support services, including individual and family counseling, lectures and support groups, and practical guidance on employment and insurance issues.
+Our Resources for Life After Cancer program also offers individual and family counseling, lectures and support groups, and practical guidance with employment and insurance issues.

 Sometimes, you and your loved ones just need someone to talk to, someone who’s trained to help you make sense of your journey before, during, and after treatment.

 Our Counseling Center offers both individual and group counseling sessions to help you and your family cope with your disease.
 These sessions can be a healthy, productive way to work through the stress and anxiety that are sometimes a part of treatment and recovery.